Piano Sonata No. 29 (Beethoven): III. Adagio sostenuto

+key of the slow movement, as well as relating to the opening of the first movement, second movement, and final fugue theme that all begin with a rising third interval.

 Structurally, it follows traditional Classical-era sonata form, but the recapitulation of the main theme is varied to include extensive figurations in the right hand that anticipate some of the techniques of Romantic piano music.
 NPR's Ted Libbey writes, "An entire line of development in Romantic music—passing through Schubert, Chopin, Schumann, Brahms, and even Liszt—springs from this music."